Ulmus 'Turkestanica': Cultivation

 A 'Turkestanica' obtained from Späth before 1914, and planted in 1916, stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.
-(The arboretum's list includes 'Umbraculifera' but not 'Pinnato-ramosa'.)
+(The arboretum's list also includes 'Umbraculifera' but not 'Pinnato-ramosa'.)
 A 'Turkestanica' (listed separately from 'Umbraculifera'), "a compact grower with smallish leaves", appeared in early 20th-century catalogues of the Gembrook or Nobelius Nursery near Melbourne, Australia.
 The description is the one used by Späth for U. turkestanica Regel.
 'Pinnato-ramosa' (not in the Nobelius catalogue) is, by contrast, a rather loosely-branched tree, so the Nobelius introduction may have been Regel's tree.

-By the 1930s, when 'Pinnato-ramosa' was being recommended as resistant to early-strain Dutch elm disease, the "Turkestan elm" in nursery lists, as descriptions show, was usually the Siberian elm cultivar, not Regel's tree.
-The Hesse Nursery of Weener, Germany, sold an "Ulmus turkestanica Reg." in the 1930s, but gave U. pumila arborea Litv., another name for 'Pinnato-ramosa', as a synonym.
+By the 1930s, when 'Pinnato-ramosa' was being recommended as resistant to early-strain Dutch elm disease, the "Turkestan elm" in nursery lists, as descriptions show, was usually this Siberian elm cultivar, not Regel's field elm.
+A 1929 Dutch herbarium specimen renames Regel's clone "Unknown Ulmus, formerly known as U. turkestanica", reflecting this change in nomenclature.
+The Hesse Nursery of Weener, Germany, sold an "Ulmus turkestanica Reg." in the 1930s, but gave as a synonym U. pumila arborea Litv., another name for 'Pinnato-ramosa', confirming that their tree was not Regel's field elm clone.

 Putative specimens

-A tall suckering field elm with leaves closely matching those of the Benmore specimen, and with the "frond-like leading shoots" described by Melville, stands in Carlton Terrace Gardens, Edinburgh, above Carlton Terrace Brae.
+A tall suckering field elm with leaves matching those of the Benmore specimen, and with the "frond-like leading shoots" described by Melville, stands in Carlton Terrace Gardens, Edinburgh, above Carlton Terrace Brae.